Colon Classification

 Colon Classification Index:

 The index of CC refers only to elementary terms, never to compound subjects.
 The relative aspects of a subject are provided only in the form of class numbers, not being named as in DDC or UDC.
-CC6 has provided the following four indexes: General Index; Geographical Index; Two Indexes to Natural Groups in Botany and Zoology.
-The entrieshave been arranged by word by word order following the principle of nothing before something.
+CC6 has provided the following four indexes: General Index, Geographical Index, and Two Indexes to Natural Groups in Botany and Zoology.
+The entries have been arranged in word-by-word order following the principle of nothing before something.

 Reference Article: